 You should do your own research into what is required for these applications and when they’re due.
 Keep in mind that oftentimes, the university (or program through which you'll be ranked) has an internal deadline that is much earlier than the deadline the funding institution.

-For example, Vanier Scholarships are due November 2, 2016, but Waterloo’s firm deadline for applications is September 30, 2016 (this is because Waterloo does an internal competition to decide which applications they’d like to nominate).
+For example, Vanier Scholarships are due early November, but Waterloo’s firm deadline for applications is September 25, 2017 (this is because Waterloo does an internal competition to decide which applications they’d like to nominate).

 You also may want to apply for tri-agency funding:

 - SSHRC for the humanities and social sciences

 - CIHR for any research that’s related to health issues

 There’s also an Ontario Graduate Scholarship (OGS) if you’re applying to universities in Ontario.